 NTI serves students at its Main Campus and Corporate Headquarters at 51 U.S. Route 1, Suite K, Scarborough, ME; a Branch Campus at 1435 Broadway, Bangor, ME; and an Extension Campus at 730 Center St #6C, Auburn, ME.
 The campuses are handicapped accessible, accessible by public transportation and offer ample parking.
 The campuses have classrooms and computer labs, as well as program-specific labs to provide an effective learning environment.
 NTI operates 2 CDL training yards; 4 Ginn Road, Scarborough, ME and 358 Coldbrook Rd, Hampden, ME.
-The Library and Student Services Department offer student service support to all students.
+Student service support is offered to our extended classrooms by the Student Services Department at the Main and Branch campuses.
 Northeast Technical Institute is a non-smoking facility; however, there are designated smoking areas outside.
-NTI's HVAC/R program has an extended shop/ classroom at 5 Industry Road in South Portland for its Scarborough students.
+NTI's HVAC/R program has an extended shop/classroom at 5 Industry Road in South Portland for its Scarborough